pablodecm/phd_thesis/src/103_chapter_3.md

 to be estimated from experimental observations directly.

-The actual procedure used for modelling the contribution for a given mixture component $j$ from data depend from the specifics of the process and analysis considered, but often includes some re-weighting factor obtained from simulated observations or additional experimental observations with an orthogonal selection criteria.
-Such data-driven estimation techniques are often used for the background processes, but are hard to combine with the non-linear summary statistics based on machine learning techniques.
-In the CMS analysis described in [Chapter @sec:higgs_pair], we describe and utilise a fully data-driven background estimation technique fine-tuned for the modelling of the QCD-based multiple jet background for the search of Higgs
+The actual procedure used for modelling the contribution for a given mixture component $j$ from data depend on the specifics of the process as well the the details analysis considered, but often includes some re-weighting factor obtained from simulated observations or additional experimental observations with an orthogonal selection criteria.
+Such data-driven estimation techniques are often used for the background processes, but are hard to combine with the non-linear summary statistics reconstructed by machine learning techniques such as those described in [Chapter @sec:machine_learning].
+In the CMS analysis presented in [Chapter @sec:higgs_pair], we describe and utilise a fully data-driven background estimation technique fine-tuned for the modelling of the QCD-based multiple jet background for the search of Higgs